Battle of Hainan Island: Background

-Hainan Communist movement
+Hainan communist movement

 The Chinese Communist Party (CCP) established a branch on Hainan in 1926.
-Lines of communication between the branch and the CCP leadership were tenuous from the beginning, resulting in the Hainan Communist movement developing as an independent entity and operating with minimal outside support.
-The Hainan Communists were hard hit by ROC repression that followed the end of the First United Front.
-The Hainan Communists were nearly destroyed due to the confined geography of the island; like their mainland counterparts, the few survivors abandoned the urban coast for the rural interior.
-In 1929, Wang Wenming, leader of the Hainan Communists, named Feng Baiju as his successor.
+Lines of communication between the branch and the CCP leadership were tenuous from the beginning, resulting in the Hainan communist movement developing independently and operating with minimal outside support.
+The Hainan communists were hard hit by the ROC's repression that followed the end of the First United Front.
+The Hainan communists were nearly destroyed due to the confined geography of the island; like their mainland counterparts, the few survivors abandoned the urban coast for the rural interior.
+In 1929, Wang Wenming, leader of the Hainan communists, named Feng Baiju as his successor.

-The Communists and ROC created a Second United Front in response to Japanese aggression; formal arrangements for Hainan were only made in 1938 after the start of the Second Sino-Japanese War.
-The Hainan Communists were further isolated by the Japanese invasion of the island in 1939 - they had little communication, and no radio contact, with the CCP leadership until the end of the war.
-Limited hostilities between the Hainan Communists and ROC resumed in 1940.
-The Communists formed an armed force called the Hainan Independent Column (HIC).
-The ROC also alienated the indigenous Hlai people of the southern interior mountains by occupying Hlai territory and demanding materiel support.
-In July 1943, the Hlai - led by Wang Guoxing and Wang Yujin - attacked the ROC in the Baisha Uprising.
+The communists and ROC created a Second United Front in response to Japanese aggression; formal arrangements for Hainan were only made in 1938 after the start of the Second Sino-Japanese War.
+The Hainan communists were further isolated by the Japanese invasion of the island in 1939 – they had little communication, and no radio contact, with the CCP leadership until the end of the war.
+Limited hostilities between the Hainan communists and ROC resumed in 1940.
+The Hainan communists formed a militia called the Hainan Independent Column (HIC).
+The ROC meanwhile alienated the indigenous Hlai people of the southern interior mountains by occupying Hlai territory and demanding materiel support.
+In July 1943, the Hlai – led by Wang Guoxing and Wang Yujin – attacked the ROC in the Baisha Uprising.
 The Hlai were crushed and suffered ROC reprisals.
 Wang Guoxing and Wang Yujin survived.
-On Wang Yujin's suggestion, the Hlai formed an alliance with the Communists, who were based in the northern interior.
-The Communists relied heavily on the Hlai for survival, and their main base shifted south to Wuzhishan in 1943-1944.
+On Wang Yujin's suggestion, the Hlai formed an alliance with the communists, who were based in the northern interior.
+The communists relied heavily on the Hlai for survival, and their main base shifted south to Wuzhishan in 1943–1944.

 The civil war intensified after the end of the Second World War in 1945.
 On Hainan, the ROC left Hlai territory and reestablished themselves along the coast.
-The Hainan Communists used access to Hlai territory to grow within the ROC blockade.
+The Hainan communists used access to Hlai territory to grow within the ROC blockade.
 Maintaining communications with the mainland CCP remained difficult.
-CCP orders to abandon the island in 1946 were rejected.
-The Hainan Communists spent the years following the Japanese withdrawal building popular support.
+CCP orders to abandon the island in 1946 were rejected by the Hainan communists, who spent the years following the Japanese withdrawal building popular support.